nosratifarhad/AutoMapper_Extension/README.md

 ```

 ### actually your call this methods .
-### if do you not want to use "AutoMapper" ! you can map manual entitys .

 ```csharp
 public static WeatherForecastDto ToDBModel(this WeatherForecastVM businessObject) {
     return businessObject.MapTo<WeatherForecastVM, WeatherForecastDto>();
 }
 public static WeatherForecastVM ToBusinessObject(this WeatherForecastDto dbModel) {
     return dbModel.MapTo<WeatherForecastDto, WeatherForecastVM>();
 }
 public static WeatherForecastVM ToBusinessObject(this WeatherForecastDto dbModel, WeatherForecastVM destination) {
     return dbModel.MapTo(destination);
 }
 public static IEnumerable<WeatherForecastVM> ToBusinessObjectList(this IEnumerable<WeatherForecastDto> dbModelList)
 {
     List<WeatherForecastVM> businessObjectList = new List<WeatherForecastVM>();